-Course Number Course Title Credits

-ACC 201 Accounting I 4.5
+Course Number Course Title Credits ACC 201 Accounting I 4.5

-• and records business transactions manually.
-Emphasis is placed preparing financial statements, bank reconciliations, and payrol 0
+This course analyzes and records business transactions manually.
+Emphasis is placed on understanding the accounting cycle, preparing financial statements, bank reconciliations, and payroll.
+Prerequisite: None

-ACC 202 Accounting II 4.5

-two in-depth accounting courses.
-In this course, students focus of iness decisions.
-Topics include the value chain, job costing, man 0 0

 This is the second of two in-depth accounting courses.
 In this course, students focus on using accounting data to formulate business decisions.
 Topics include the value chain, job costing, manufacturing overhead allocation, activity based costing, cost behavior, cost-volume-profit analysis, pricing decisions, and the budgeting process.
 Prerequisite: ACC 201 or equivalent with a grade of "C" or better